 And you can get used to almost anything, Sean, and I did get used to doing that.

-Yeah, in other words, you sort of decide that I really look, because I tell people, you know, you and it's not it's not just to gross people out.
+But it wasn't that I really looked, because I tell people, you know, and it's not just to gross people out.

 You talk about arms and legs.